 This survey is still ongoing, and I presented on this project at the Galactic Frontiers II conference in July 2025 at Dartmouth College.
 As part of my poster, I created a graphic to

 illustrate the current status of the survey (pictured below).
-It shows the locations of the 21 host galaxies on a streographic projection,
+It shows the locations of the 21 host galaxies on a stereographic projection,

 with pie charts showing the fraction of candidate satellite galaxies around each host galaxy that have already been imaged and confirmed by our team, rejected as background objects, are uncertain and require more investigation, or have not yet been observed.